pgherveou/squid/README.md

 ## s3 publication

-Squid publisher let you upload files within a directory to your amazon s3 bucket. squid will only upload  new or modified files to your bucket. squid will upload files with a far expiry date and will zip text files
+Squid publisher let you upload files within a directory to your amazon s3 bucket.
+- it only uploads new or modified files to your bucket.
+- it sets a far expiry date and zip files

 ```coffee
 {Publisher} = require 'squid'